s1tnk/ax-classification_benchmark/README.md

 ## Model conversion
 This runs on Ubuntu PC.
-Download the model from Pytorch and perform int8 quantization.
+Download the model from Pytorch and perform static int8 quantization.

 ```